Utah Deaf History and Culture

 Dr. Robert G. Sanderson

 Robert G. Sanderson, also known as "Bob" or "Sandie," was born in Nevada on February 20, 1920.
-At the age of 11, he became Deaf due to spinal meningitis.
-After losing his hearing, he faced challenges in a public school and eventually transferred to the Utah School for the Deaf in Ogden, Utah, where he graduated in 1936.
-Following his graduation, he attended Gallaudet College in Washington, DC, and earned a bachelor's degree in chemistry in 1941.
-He served as the president of his 1941 class at Gallaudet College.
+His life took a significant turn at the age of 11 when he lost his hearing due to spinal meningitis.
+Undeterred by this challenge, he persevered in public school and later transferred to the Utah School for the Deaf in Ogden, Utah, where he graduated in 1936.
+His resilience and determination were evident as he continued his education at Gallaudet College in Washington, D.C., earning a Bachelor of Science degree in chemistry in 1941.
+He served as the president of his class at Gallaudet College that year, a testament to his leadership and determination.
 He took pride in publishing the first yearbook, "Tower Clock" (Gallaudet's Daily Digest, Board of Trustees Emeritus Robert "Sandie" Sanderson passes away, 2012).

 In 1965, Dr. Sanderson obtained a master's degree in educational leadership from California State University, Northridge.
 In 1974, he became the first Deaf person at Brigham Young University in Utah to receive a doctorate in educational administration.
 He was also the first Deaf graduate of the Utah School for the Deaf and the only Deaf person in Utah to earn a doctorate (Deseret News, September 26, 2003).